raftale/raftale.github.io/_posts/cryptography/coursera/module1/2024-10-27-cryptography-01-what-is-cryptography-about.md

 ---
-title: "Cryptography I - Section 1: What is Cryptography about?"
+title: "Cryptography I - 01: What is Cryptography about?"
 layout: post
 author: "raftale"
 header-style: text